ClearSpring Pharmacy Horizontal Logo

 Low Dose Naltrexone for Autoimmune Diseases

-Low-dose naltrexone (LDN) works by modulating the immune system and reducing inflammation.
+Low-dose naltrexone (LDN) modulates the immune system and reduces inflammation.
 Many people who suffer from autoimmune diseases experience symptoms such as swelling, pain, and lacerations.
 They may also suffer from lower levels of endorphins.

 LDN for Multiple Sclerosis (MS)

 It is proposed that LDN helps prevent the natural death of myelinating cells in the central nervous system.
-Further studies are proposed to corroborate the positive anecdotal evidence.
+Further studies corroborate the positive anecdotal evidence.

 LDN for Crohn’s Disease